temporalinterference/itis-usa/content/cards/news-20231018-Webinar-Esra/modal.md

 ---
 ## IT’IS Co-Hosts Webinar “From Models to Heartbeats”

-**The IT’IS Foundation had the great pleasure to co-host the live webinar: “From Models to Heartbeats: Computational Design of Vagus Nerve Stimulation for Cardiac Health” as part of the translational neuroscience webinar series “Neurophysiology: Exploring Basic and Clinical Consequences”.**
+**IT’IS co-hosted the live webinar: “From Models to Heartbeats: Computational Design of Vagus Nerve Stimulation for Cardiac Health” as part of the translational neuroscience webinar series “Neurophysiology: Exploring Basic and Clinical Consequences”.**

-Max Haberbusch from the Medical University of Vienna together with [Esra Neufeld](https://itis.swiss/who-we-are/staff-members/project-leaders/esra-neufeld/) of IT’IS showed how to restore closed-loop cardiac rhythm control to heart-transplant patients, demonstrating the work developed within the European Funded [Project NeuHeart](https://itis.swiss/s/news-events/news/news/2023/successful-wrap-up-of-the-horizon-2020-project-neuheart).
+Max Haberbusch from the Medical University of Vienna together with [Esra Neufeld](https://www.itis-usa.org/#modal-the-board) showed how to restore closed-loop cardiac rhythm control to heart-transplant patients, demonstrating the work developed within the European Funded [Project NeuHeart](https://itis.swiss/s/news-events/news/news/2023/successful-wrap-up-of-the-horizon-2020-project-neuheart).
 The webinar explored (i) the dynamics of cardiovascular regulation after heart transplantation, (ii) the development of therapeutic bioelectronic devices for information-maximized sensing and selective stimulation, (iii) model-based control of neural interfaces, (iv) open and FAIR neurosciences, with a particular focus on reproducible, sustainable, and integrative computational modeling (illustrated through the integration of independently developed neural interface and cardiovascular regulation models), and (v) the ongoing research on model-based intelligent control and in silico regulatory evidence and trials for safety and efficacy assessment.

 Part of the presented work was performed using the [o²S²PARC platform](https://osparc.io/), with the SPARC Portal hosting the data and models.